 The Columns Window displays a JTable giving all the information (metadata) known about each column in the table.
-You can display it using the Column Info ( ) button when the chosen table is selected in the Control Window's Table List.
+You can display it using the Column Info () button when the chosen table

 The display may take a little bit of getting used to, since each column in the main data table is represented by a row in the JTable displayed here.
 The order and widths of the columns of JTable widget can be changed in the same way as those for the Data Window JTable, but this has no effect on the data.